Microsoft plans to incorporate ChatGPT-like AI in PowerPoint, Outlook, and Word: Report

 Meanwhile, the new Bing AI sidebar in Microsoft Edge can already be used with web-based Office apps.

 Google, on the other hand, launched Bard this week.
-It is an experimental conversational AI service.
-Powered by the company's Language Model for Dialogue Applications (LaMDA).
-What separates Bard from ChatGPT is that it will be able to derive information from the web.
+It is an experimental conversational AI service, powered by the company's Language Model for Dialogue Applications (LaMDA).
+What separates Bard from ChatGPT is that Google's AI will be able to derive information from the web.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today